G. F. Strong Centre: Acquired brain injuries (ABI)

 This program offers rehabilitation treatment for patients who have ABIs, this may include strokes, traumatic and non-traumatic brain injuries.
 This program is run through inpatient and outpatient services, and help also help to connect patients with community supports.

 Spinal cord injury (SCI)

 The program has a 22-bed inpatient program, as well as outpatient support for people living in the community.
 The program encourages patients to realize their abilities and set goals towards rehabilitation.
-This program has a strong education curriculum for patients and families to better understand changes that occur following a spinal cord injury.

-Neuromusculoskeletal (NMS)

-The neuromusculoskeletal program offers treatment to patients from Neuromuscular Disease, Polio, Burns, Complex Trauma, Multiple Sclerosis, Cerebral Palsy, Cancer, Amputation and pre- and post- lung transplant.

-Whether it is following a catastrophic injury or degenerative condition such as ALS, Multiple Sclerosis or Parkinson's Disease, patients receive intensive treatment and counselling so they can regain as much essential functioning as possible or learn how to best manage and cope with any remaining disabilities.

-Affiliations

-GF Strong Rehabilitation Centre provides a broad range of clinical services, including specialized care at Mary Pack Arthritis Centre.
-Through its affiliation with the University of British Columbia and other academic organizations, GF Strong Rehabilitation Centre in leading rehabilitation teaching and research.
-Some of its clinical programs include Alcohol & Drug, Amputee Team, Orthotics and Sexual Health.